 How to help a narcissistic person?

 – Try to put yourself in his place.
-If he is a significant person for you, you can try to address the issue so that he understands that his attitudes and behaviors are not appropriate and are hurting you.
-Remember that in a relationship there is never a single culprit since relationships are built together.
+If he is a significant person to you, you can try to address the issue so that he understands that his attitudes and behaviors are inappropriate and are hurting you.
+Remember that in a relationship there is never a single culprit since relationships are built between two.

-Avoid attacking and recriminating him, because that will only make him to put on defensive.
+Avoid attacking and recriminating him because that will only make him defensive.
 Instead, explain how his attitudes and words hurt you or make you feel bad.
-And tell him what you would like him to do.
-Criticism, without an alternative plan, is often sterile.
+And tell him what you would like him to do instead.
+Criticism, without an alternative action plan, is often sterile.

-Remember that in many cases narcissism is a way to protect ourselves against the world, which seems hostile, so to mitigate that defensive behavior is only necessary to show that we love and esteem him, but there are limits that they should not cross.
+– Kindness and love.
+Sometimes narcissism is a way to protect himself against a world that seems hostile, so to mitigate that defensive behavior it is only necessary to show them that we love and esteem them, despite the fact that there are limits that they should not cross.
 It is about ceasing to be their audience, so they understand that they will earn more by changing than exacerbating their narcissistic attitudes.